-Virtual instruments enable composers and others involved in music production to use music keyboards connected to computers to create music that is virtually indistinguishable from a live performance to the average person, at a fraction of the cost.
-A high percentage of the music produced for all media today is produced on computers using EASTWEST/QUANTUM LEAP Virtual Instruments.
+Virtual instruments enable composers and others involved in music production to use music keyboards connected to computers to create music that is virtually indistinguishable from a live performance, at a fraction of the cost.
+A high percentage of the music produced for all media today is produced on computers using EASTWEST Virtual Instruments.